If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Geographic restrictions

-No countries from the same confederation may be drawn into the same group, except UEFA.
-No more than two countries from Europe may be drawn into the same group.
+No nations from the same confederation can be placed in the same group, except UEFA.
+A maximum of two European countries are permitted in any single group.

-Pots will be determined when all teams have qualified for the World Cup, as they are determined by FIFA ranking in relation to all other teams qualified.
+Pots will be finalized when all teams have qualified for the World Cup, as they are determined by FIFA ranking.

-Teams already qualified for the 2026 FIFA World Cup
+Teams that have already secured their spots in the 2026 FIFA World Cup

 NationConfederationPot (FIFA rank)Qualified Via